PaulaRybicka0114/automation_challenge_portfolio/README.md

 And here. :white_check_mark:

 # TASK 3 - First automatic test and asserts
+This assignment allowed me to:
+* become more familiar with the framework on which challenge is based
+* click on elements on the page
+* fill in fields with text
+* use assert title
+* run a test

 ### Subtask 1 - Completion of login page
+In this subtask, I practised creating methods such as filling a field with text and clicking on page elements.

 ### Subtask 2 - New test case
+In this subtask, I have created a completely new test case, based on what I have learned in previous tasks.

 ### Subtask 3 - Assert
+I have added asserts to my tests.

 ### Subtask 4 - Repeating what we already know
+Repetition of what I already know. :slightly_smiling_face:

 ### Subtask 5 - Optional task
+I used the assert_element_page method, which compares the current text of the element on the page with the expected text.

+# TASK 4 - Refactor, debugger and test cases
+This task allowed me to:
+* perform a code refactor
+* learn how to work with the debugger
+* design and write test cases
+* automate a website on the basis of prepared test cases

+### Subtask 1 - Writing test cases
+You can check them in files.

+### Subtask 2 - Code writing based on test cases
+Same here.

+### Subtask 3 - Adding screencasts of running tests to Google Drive folder
+[Here](https://drive.google.com/drive/folders/1D5-ihJodwfXdP0fAJlziKcpLpiTJibyz?usp=sharing) you can find them. :mag:

+### Subtask 4 - Screenshot method and test report

+### Subtask 5 - If else construction